- Latin America

 - Video Library

 How Do I Get Health Insurance When I Teach English Abroad?

 In some nations, such as the Czech Republic, affordable insurance can be purchased locally.
-(It is possible to purchase a plan known as Complex Insurance in Czech Republic for approximately $800.00/year.
-The plan provides basic health, dental and vision insurance.)
+For instance, it is possible to purchase a plan known as Complex Insurance in the Czech Republic for approximately $800.00/year.
+The plan provides basic health, dental and vision insurance.